raul-santovena/gandalf/gandalf/train/README.md

 # Train module
 This module allows you to define, train and test disentangling models.
 An example data set is available in train/data/sample to test its operation.

+## Data format
+Before training, it is necessary to prepare data in a specific format.
+We ilustrate this step using the sample data allocated in this repository, which is based on [APOGEE](https://www.sdss4.org/dr17/irspec/) data.
+All datasets must have 4 files:
+- `X.npy`: a bi-dimensional numpy array which represents the main input data (in this case the spectra data).
+Each row represent a single sample (spectrum).
+- `params.npy`: a bi-dimensional numpy array which represent parameters associated with the main data (in this case astrophysical parameters like temperature and gravity).
+Each row represent a single sample.
+- `ids.npy`: a one-dimensional numpy array which represent the identifiers of each sample.
+- `x_axis_labels`: a one-dimensional numpy array that represents the different axis values of the data (in this case it would be the different wavelength values).

 ## Defining and training models
-To create and train a model, use the command line tool train_cli.py.
+To create and train a model, use the command line tool `train_cli.py`.
 Through this tool you can configure the different parameters of the model and its training, as well as parameters related to the data to be used and their format.
-To see a description of each of them, use the --help flag as follow:
+To see a description of each of them, use the `--help` flag as follow:
 ```
 > python .\gandalf\train\train_cli.py --help
 usage: train_cli [-h] [--survey {sample}]